Jun711/jun711.github.io/_posts/2019-07-02-aws-sam-configuration-for-api-gateway-binary-response.md

 ```

 ### 2. Lambda Response
-To pass binary response, you will need to base 64 encode it and make it a UTF-8 string.
+To pass binary response, you will need to base64 encode it and make it a UTF-8 string.
 In the response object, you have to include `isBase64Encoded: true` and `Content-Type` header with value as your payload mime type.

 ```python
 # your binary data is in data variable